okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 </profiles>
 ```

-## Enable Redirect Back to Client
+## Enable Redirect in Spring Boot Back to Your Angular Client

 The one missing piece at this point is the server will not redirect back to the client when you're running `ionic serve` and try to log in.
-To fix that, create an `OAuth2Configuration.java` class (alongside the rest).
-This class grabs the referrer header (yes, it's spelled wrong), saves it as a session variable, then uses a success handler to redirect back to the referrer.
+To fix that, create an `OAuth2Configuration.java` class (alongside the other classes you created).
+This class grabs the `referer` header (yes, it's spelled wrong), saves it as a session variable, then uses a success handler to redirect back to the referrer.
 You'll notice that this class only activates when using the "dev" profile (triggered by `@Profile("dev")`).

 ```java
 package com.okta.developer.holdingsapi;